i-e-b/node-tree-surgeon/README.md

 ### Operations on POJO structure:

+#### Input

 - [x] Decompose -- turn a normal js object tree into the relational structure
 - [x] DecomposeWithIds -- same as `decompose` but use a function to pick ids.
 In case you want to use the relational model externally.
 It's up to you to ensure the ids are unique

 ### Operations on the relational structure:

 #### Output

 - [x] Compose -- put a decomposed tree back together how it was.
 The composed object will contain auto-generated keys if any were created
-- [ ] Render -- pass each node through a function and compose tree from the results (also, could 'render' relations to get key names and filter?)
+- [x] Render -- pass each node through a function, and each kind name through a function and compose tree from the results
 - [ ] Harvest -- return an array of composed sub-trees (by kind, by node?)
 - [ ] Gather -- return an array of sub-trees
     - [ ] GatherByKind